Morant1/Python_project-Youtube_to_Spotify/README.md

 ## Python_project-YoutubetoSpotify-
-Enter a Youtube music video URL  link and find the song on your spotify in a new playlist!
+Enter a Youtube music video URL  link and find the song on your Spotify in a new playlist!

 **Prior requirements**:
 1. Install All Dependencies -